vidjil/vidjil/doc/user.md

 Clicking on a patient, a run or a set give acccess to the "samples" page.
-Each sample is a `.fasta`, `.fastq`, `.gz` or `.clntab` file that will be processed by one or several pipelines with one or several *configurations* that set software options.
+Each sample is a `.fasta`, `.fastq`, `.gz` or `.clntab` file that will be processed by one or several pipelines with one or several *process configurations* that set software options.

 Depending on your granted access, you can add a new sample to the list (`+ sample`), download sample files when they are available (`dl`) or delete sequence files (`X`).